 Economic situation The economy is picking up

 As the rate of people leaving the country and the share of the informal sector in the economy continue to be high, the unemployment rate is difficult to estimate.
-According to government sources, it is about 12 per cent.
-A matter of particular concern is the share of youth who are neither in education or training nor hold a job, which is over 30 per cent.
+According to government sources, it is almost 12 per cent.
+The share of young people who are neither in education or training nor hold a job is especially high – roughly 27 per cent.

 The backbone of the Albanian economy is agriculture.
-While its share in gross domestic product has dropped to just under 20 per cent, it accounts for nearly 40 per cent of all jobs.
+While its share in gross domestic product has dropped to just under 20 per cent, it accounts for more than 40 per cent of all jobs.
 Most people in the sector are smallholders who are engaged in subsistence farming.
 The agricultural sector and the food industry could make a much stronger contribution towards economic development.
-To that end, however, rural infrastructure would need to be improved significantly (roads, markets, water, energy).
+To that end, however, rural infrastructure – such as roads, markets, water and energy supply – would need to be improved significantly.
+Agro-tourism has evolved positively in recent years, not least thanks to support from the BMZ.

 The growth of Albania’s economy is driven mainly by the textile and leather industries, telecommunications and tourism.
 The country is one of the biodiversity hotspots in Europe.
 However, so far it has lacked both the political will and the financial and human resources to monitor and enforce compliance with existing environmental legislation.